Are Concentrated Cleaning Products Better for the Earth?

 Other benefits of concentrated detergents

-If you remove the water from a cleaning product or detergent, the product actually works better in most cases.
-With concentrates, you can clean more clothes with less detergent.
-The bottles take up less space and are easier to handle and carry.
-Many new concentrated detergents are being formulated for greater removal of various types of stains and grease.
-It is important to read the labels and use the suggested amount.
-You may think you are good at “eyeballing” a measurement, but you may be wasting enough detergent for a load or two of laundry over the life of the bottle.
+Remove the water from a cleaning product or detergent, and the product actually works better in most cases.
+With concentrates, you clean more clothes with less detergent.
+The bottles take up less space and are easier to handle.
+Many new concentrated detergents are being formulated for greater removal of stains and grease.
+However, it's important to read the labels and use the suggested amount.
+You might think you are good at “eyeballing” a measurement, but you may be wasting enough detergent for a load or two of laundry over the life of the bottle.
 Concentrated detergents also come in varying degrees of concentrate such as 2X or 3X.
-Again, it is important to read the directions for use carefully.
+Again, read the directions carefully.

 Effects of one company’s decision to only sell concentrated detergents